TimoliaDE/HowTo/docs/faq.en.md

 All further information is provided [here](https://timolia.de/city).

 ### What happened to the 1.8?
+#### Arcade
+Arcade is currently being updated to 1.20, currently it is uncertain, when it will be available again.
-#### 1vs1 PvP
+#### 1vs1
-Both PvP servers have been united.
-Thus, 1.8 and 1.9+ can compete against each other.
-Which combat system you want to use can be determined in the kit settings.”
+Both PvP servers have been merged.
+This means that 1.8 and 1.9+ can compete against each other.
+Which combat system you use depends on the kit setting which you can customise in the kit creator.
-#### Jumpworld
+#### JumpWorld
-The maps from Jumpworld Legacy are still present in our database.
-Since most users have already transferred their maps to the new version, transferring maps from Legacy Jumpworld is currently not straightforward anymore.
+The maps from the JumpWorld 1.8 server are still available in our database.
+For the last two years it was possible to export the map to the new JumpWorld server.
+It is currently no longer possible to transfer maps from JumpWorld 1.8, but we plan to make this possible again in the long term.

 ### Which ranks are there?
 - <b><span class='management'>Management</span></b>: